Volunteer deputy runs across Michigan for fallen officers

 He is impressing everyone by doing this run including his fellow officers who said, "I mean to run 160 miles in four days, I honestly don't know how he does it.
 Logistically there is a lot of moving parts here so I think all that planning is paying off.
 It's been well organized and the response has been fantastic."

-Gabrino originally set out to raise a goal of $5,000 for the families of the fallen heroes, and that goal was surpassed.
+Garbarino originally set out to raise a goal of $5,000 for the families of the fallen heroes, and that goal was surpassed.
 No word yet on exactly what that total is.